albanpuech/risky-biscuits-project/README.md

 </p>

 Keeping in mind that the y-axis does not start at zero on these plots, we still observe a difference of around 4 percent in the mean overall score across climates.

-From this plot, even though all ratings have a  difference, we can see that each subrating follows the same trends.
-In other words, each climate seems to rate the beers in a certain range for all of the subratings.
-This means that each climate has a certain coherence in the ratings it gives which shows its general appreciation of beers compared to one certain aspect of it.
+Something we notice, keeping the same climate order on the y-axis on all plots is that the trend is somewhat similar across all scores.
+In other words, we observe the same variations in score rating for all scores.
+This suggests that if the climate does have an impact on beer ratings, its impact is somewhat similar across all the beer aspects that are evaluated by the reviewers.

-For instance, the Csa and Dfa climates always has a mean rating above both the micro and macro averages.
-These climates have a hot summer which might make the users more incline to appreciate beers in general because of the social aspect and simple appreciation of a cold drink on a hot summer day.
-On the other hand, Dsb and Dsc climates give ratings under the averages.
-Both of these are continental and Dsc, with only Idaho, has a cold summer.
-We could hypothesise that this climate would make people less incline to drink beers and, when they do, have higher standards because they drink it for its specific content.
-Indeed, we can see that the Dsc and Dsb climates give a fewer number of reviews whereas all of the hot summer climates have much more reviews.
+Looking at the climates that show the largest score means, and those that show the lowest ones, we can make a few hypotheses.
+For instance, the Csa and Dfa climates always have a mean rating above the micro averages.
+These climates have a hot summer which might make the users more inclined to appreciate beers in general because of the social aspect and simple appreciation of a cold drink on a hot summer day.
+On the other hand, Dsb and Dsc climates have average scores that are below global micro-average.
+Both of these are continental climates and Dsc, which only covers the state Idaho, also has a cold summer.
+Would there thus be a relationship between living in a cold environment and having higher expectations and standards for beers?

+Looking at the map of the climates in the US, we can see that the Dsb and Dsc climates only cover 2 states: Idaho and Washington, so it might be hard to draw any conclusion at this point.

 PLOT: NUMBER OF RATINGS PER CLIMATE